Kyuwri/Kyuwri/README.md

 🍿 Hi!
 Ty for visting my page!
 I don't really have much here QuQ Feel free to interact, sit with me, or whatever! ^^ Anytime I'm online, I'll most likely be semi-afk ethier watching YouTube, drawing, reading, and stalking from the sidelines unknowingly.
 I apologise if I don't type much I tend to be quite quiet

 ‼️ Some notes ig: I don't RP at all.
-I'm not too interested in acting like a ship in PT, don't act like a ship while interacting with me unless I give you permission.
-Lastly, DON'T INT with me under 14.
+I'm not too interested in acting like a ship in PT, don't act like a ship while interacting with me unless I give you permission

 ### Currently playing: